onur-zengin/python-cisco-iosxr/README.md

    The program does not perform - nor was seen necessary to do - regex checks to the provided node names.
 Hence,
-    invalid entries in the inventory file will not be ignored straight away, however they will be retried in every polling cycle and then ignored due to DNS lookup failures. _(This behaviour will be modified in the next release, where the name resolution check will be accompanied by system OS validation during startup.)_
+    invalid entries in the inventory file will not be ignored straight away, however they will be retried in every polling cycle and then ignored due to DNS lookup failures. _(This behaviour will be modified in the next releases, where the name resolution check will be accompanied by system OS validation during startup.)_

    __pni_interface_tag=[`<string>`(_default_:`CDPautomation_PNI`)]__